 This is what you need to know about Google’s recent updates.

 While Google has promised to announce pending updates before they are released, this wasn’t the case for the Domain Diversity update.
-The update is focused on ensuring that a wider range of domains appear in search results.
+The update is focused on ensuring that a wider range of domains appears in search results.
 This means that Google will be limiting the number of listings one domain has for a specific search query, ensuring users can access a wide selection of fresh content.

-With this being said, the search results will still depend on search terms, which means a specific website could still dominate a results page if the search term is linked to their brand, product or service.
+With this being said, the search results will still depend on search terms, which means a specific website could still dominate a results page if the search term is linked to their brand, product, or service.
 So far, no specific industries have been impacted but time will tell as this update takes effect.